 Get your FPV gear (as needed)

 To round out your quadcopter for racing, it is time to get it equipped with FPV equipment!
-This will mean purchasing the on-quad components such as a video transmitter and camera, as well as the goggles you will wear to see your quadcopter.
-We recommend purchasing the goggles first, as you can use them at flight events to tune into other racer’s video streams and watch the competition.
-If you purchase your transmitter and camera gear first, you won’t have much use for them until you can see them through the goggles!
+This will mean purchasing the on-quad components such as a video transmitter and camera, as well as the headset used to see the camera’s POV.
+We recommend purchasing the headset first, as you can use it at flight events to tune into other racer’s video streams and watch the competition.
+If you purchase your transmitter and camera gear first, you won’t have much use for them until you can see them through the headset!
 If you decided to go with an RTF quad, it likely came with a camera and video transmitter.
-In this case, you just need to pick up some goggles and you are good to go!
+In this case, you just need to pick up a headset and you are good to go!

 For video gear, you can check out our buyer’s guides on these items: